FINISHING AND COATING MAGAZINE:

 YES |

-At the end of cleaning, surfactants are now the contaminant.
-Using VCN with your rinse water quickly and efficiently removes surfactants from your surface. |
+At the conclusion of the cleaning process, surfactants are identified as residual contaminants.
+Utilizing VCN in conjunction with rinse water effectively and efficiently eliminates surfactants from the surface. |